The Advanced Management of Diabetes Online Interprofessional Certificate

 Improve your diabetes care skills by learning from the experts without the expense of going to a national conference.
 University of California, San Francisco offers an innovative, online opportunity for you.

-The full online diabetes curriculum consists of three separate modules that you may also purchase separately ($199 each module or $499 for all three).
+The full online diabetes curriculum consists of four separate modules that you may also purchase separately ($199 each module or $599 for all four).

-For more information or to register for any or all three modules, please click button below.
+For more information or to register for any or all four modules, please click button below.

 The University of California, San Francisco is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.